JeetKarena/Image_Strography/README.md

-# 🌈 SteganAwesome Project 🚀
+# 🌈 Steganography  Project 🚀

-Hide your secrets in plain sight with the SteganAwesome project! 🤫 This fun and interactive steganography tool lets you embed and extract text in images effortlessly.
+Hide your secrets in plain sight with the Steganography project! 🤫 This fun and interactive steganography tool lets you embed and extract text in images effortlessly.

 ## 🚦 Features